 Follow the study guide, print the piano scales (PDF) with fingering, and get practice tips to learn how to play and practice all major scales in the most comfortable order.

 Actually, there is only one major scale pattern, but it can be transposed (moved) to start from any note.

 Of course, the scales don't visually look the same since each piano scale has its own specific pattern of black and white keys.

-to adjust the fingering for most piano scales so they are comfortable to play.
-But quite a few share the same fingering, and are the easiest to begin with.
+And you will need to adjust the fingering for some piano scales so they are comfortable to play.
+But quite a few scales actually share the same fingering, and these are also the easiest to begin with.

 The not-so-secret formula for a major scale is all about the distance (interval) from one note to the next.
 From one note to the next there is either a whole step (tone) or a half step (semitone).

-After printing the scales above, here is your step by step guide on how to use them!
-Make sure to keep the scales handy as you follow the guide.
+After printing the scales below, here is your step by step guide on how to use them!
+Make sure to keep the scales handy as you follow along with this study guide.